 Microlearning lessons can be interactive and fun but their complexity can put people off leaving them to wonder how to create microlearning.
 However, microlearning often uses templates to create interactive and gamified lessons which means all you have to do is enter your own questions and answers to generate highly-engaging, interactive lessons.

 The best microlearning LMS software has built-in spaced recognition features.
 Spaced repetition intrinsically works well with microlearning as lessons are small enough to repeat.
 However, it’s important that the correct spaced repetition schedule is used to make the practice effective.
-EdApp’s Brain Boost feature is an example of automated spaced repetition.
+EdApp’s Brain Boost spaced repetition app feature is an example of automated spaced repetition.